billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    Conformance
-      The "offset" query parameter MUST be supported for all lists and leaf-lists and MUST not used together with "cusor" query parameter.
+      The "offset" query parameter MUST be supported for all lists and leaf-lists and MUST not be used together with "cusor" query parameter.

 ###  The "cursor" Query Parameter